Apartment Landlord Training

 Michael R. Duyck

-Chief Duyck has over 28 years experience in the fire service, starting his firefighting career at Washington County Fire District #2 (OR), later joining the City of Lake Oswego Fire Department (OR) in 1988.
+Chief Duyck has over 30 years experience in the fire service, starting his firefighting career at Washington County (OR) Fire District #2, and later joining the City of Lake Oswego (OR) Fire Department in 1988.
 He joined TVF&R in 1995 and became Fire Chief in September 2010.
 He has served in all ranks of emergency services as well as fleet services, human resources, logistics, emergency management, and government affairs.

 Chief Duyck has a Bachelor of Science Degree in Fire Business Administration and an Associate Degree in Fire Science.
-He holds numerous certifications in emergency operations and is an Oregon-certified paramedic.
-He will complete the National Fire Academy Executive Fire Officer (EFO) Program, is designated as a Center for Public Safety Excellence Chief Fire Officer (CFO), and is a member of the Institution of Fire Engineers.
+He holds numerous certifications in emergency operations and is an Oregon-certified Paramedic.
+He completed the National Fire Academy Executive Fire Officer (EFO) Program, is designated as a Center for Public Safety Excellence Chief Fire Officer (CFO), and is a member of the Institution of Fire Engineers.

 Outside the District

-In his personal time, Chief Duyck and his wife Ann enjoy watching their daughter’s basketball and softball team, and spending time on his small family farm.
+In his personal time, Chief Duyck and his wife Ann enjoy watching their daughter’s basketball and softball team, and spending time on their small family farm.